María Ofelia Navarrete

 María Ofelia Navarrete (also known as María Chichilco) is a Salvadoran politician and ex-combatant.
-She was appointed to the position of Minister of Local Development by President Nayib Bukele in May of 2019.
+She was appointed to the position of Minister of Local Development by President Nayib Bukele in May 2019.

 Early life

-Navarette began her career early on in her life.
+Navarrete began her career early on in her life.
 At the age of 12, she worked in the house of the Health Minister of El Salvador.
 While there, she befriended the child of the person she worked for.
 He spoke in favor of the revolutionary ideas associated with the FMLN movement of the time, inspiring her and her future political endeavors.
 In 1979, Navarette had to flee her home with her husband and children due to the escalation of the civil war.
 There she lived for 12 years, as she joined the guerilla movement alongside her husband.
 During her time as a guerilla combatant, she served a logistics coordinator for the movement.
 She also helped administer the clandestine hospitals which gave medical attention to combatants who suffered injuries during the armed conflict.